Network Cluster-Robust Inference: Empirical Illustrations

 Our theoretical results in \autoref{smain} only pertain to unweighted graphs.
 However, the graph invariants in \autoref{sginvs} are all defined for weighted graphs, as discussed in \autoref{rwdg}.
 We compute these quantities both for the original weighted network and the unweighted version where $A_{ij}$ is set to 1 if and only if the weight is positive.
 In the unweighted graph, there are 3451 links, so the network is sparse.
 The analysis that follows focuses on the giant component, which consists of 439 units.

 \autoref{app_spectra} plots the spectra of the Laplacians of both the weighted and unweighted networks, starting at $\lambda_2$ (since $\lambda_1=0$).
-The networks have ``spectral gaps'' at 2 and 4.
-However, only one eigenvalue is below 0.1 for the weighted network, with none for the unweighted network, so they appear to be poorly clustered.
+The networks exhibit spectral gaps at 2 and 4.
+However, only one eigenvalue is below 0.1 in the weighted network and none are in the unweighted network, so they appear to be poorly clustered.

 This is further confirmed in \autoref{weighted}.
-The first two columns plot the conductances and sizes of the 20 clusters used in \cite{zacchia2020knowledge} for the weighted network, and the remaining columns plot the same quantities for clustered obtained via spectral clustering, for different values of $L$.
+The first two columns plot the conductances and sizes of the 20 clusters used in \cite{zacchia2020knowledge} for the weighted network, and the remaining columns plot the same quantities for clusters obtained via spectral clustering, for different values of $L$.
 The corresponding figure for the unweighted network is essentially the same and therefore omitted.
 The figure shows that the Louvain algorithm for $\varphi=0.6$ and the spectral clustering algorithm for $L=20$ both yield high-conductance clusters.
 Choosing smaller values of $L$ for spectral clustering does not improve matters, as only a single cluster with somewhat low conductance emerges, but this contains the vast majority of units in the network.
-Thus, the partition is highly unbalanced, which, as discussed in \autoref{srecs}, means the power of the test would be little better than one with one cluster.
+Thus, the partition is highly unbalanced, which, as discussed in \autoref{srecs}, means the power of the test would be little better than if we had only one cluster.

 Our results in \autoref{smc} show that cluster-robust methods can suffer from severe size distortion when networks are poorly clustered.
 Thus, for this dataset, it may be preferable to use an alternative inference procedure.